 Each personal injury case is unique and requires a different legal approach to reach the customized financial recovery necessary to cover the damages caused by the negligent party.
 Depending on your injuries, and the type of recovery process used to seek financial results, all cases are calculated using their own timeline.

-If you have questions about your personal injuries, and how long it will take to pursue recovery, contact one of our accomplished Bertoldo, Baker, Carter & Smith attorneys at (702) 505-8115 to learn how we can negotiate the best outcome available for your claim.
+If you have questions about your personal injuries, and how long it will take to pursue recovery, contact one of our accomplished Bertoldo, Baker, Carter, Smith & Cullen attorneys at (702) 505-8115 to learn how we can negotiate the best outcome available for your claim.